This guide explains what the aACE COGS process does and how you can use it. It is intended for advanced users.

 If you customize these schedules, be aware that they can take a long time to complete.
 We recommend running them after work hours so as to avoid interfering with users' daily workflows.

 Manually Running the COGS Process

 If you execute this process manually, remember to also run the Generate Accrued COGS Reconciliation (available in the same GJ Actions list).
-If you run the COGS Reconciliation process without running the Accrued COGS Reconciliation process, your financials may become skewed by the revenue and costs from unallocated inventory usage being accounted for in different periods.
+If you run the COGS Reconciliation process without running the Accrued COGS Reconciliation process, your financials may become skewed by the sales and costs from unallocated inventory usage being accounted for in different periods.
 Conversely, if you run the Accrued COGS Reconciliation process without running the COGS Reconciliation process first, it may create accrued COGS entries for inventory usage records that could be allocated during the COGS reconciliation process.

 - Navigate to Menu > Accounting > General Journal.

 - At the list view, click Actions > Generate COGS Reconciliation.